 - Those who register prior to July 1st, and who meet the eligibility requirements (same as the requirements for the STAR exemption), the State intends to have checks mailed by mid-September.

-- Those who register after July 1st will still get a check, by not by mid-September.
+- Those who register after July 1st will still get a check, by mid-September.

 - Checks will be in the amount of the STAR savings you would have received on your school tax bill had you been eligible for the STAR exemption program.